If you read the five core ITIL® V3 Best Practice books you will not find one mention of a Service Delivery Manager (SDM).

 Whatever you’re particular SDM role, there will be a number of common issues that the majority of SDMs face, so we have put together our thoughts and experience to develop our own brand of SDM ‘Best Practice’

-- The SLM part of your role is about ensuring that agreed Service Level Targets are met on an on-going basis and reported on though service level reports and service review meetings.
+- The SLM part of your role is about ensuring that agreed Service Level Targets are met on an ongoing basis and reported on through service level reports and service review meetings.